Urinary Incontinence

 Differential Diagnosis

-Incontinence is difficult to confuse with other conditions, but the list should include:
+Incontinence is difficult to confuse with other conditions, but it is important to not miss

 return to top